SceneAdapt: Scene-aware Adaptation of Human Motion Diffusion: Method

 \subsection{Preliminaries}

-\textbf{Problem Formulation. } We define a 3D scene as $\mathcal{S}$, a text prompt as $\mathcal{T}$, and a keyframe mask $m^{1:N} = \{m^i\}_{i=1}^N$ with $m^i \in \{0,1\}$, where $m^n = 1$ indicates that the $n^{th}$ frame is a keyframe.
+\paragraph{\textbf{Problem Formulation. }} We define a 3D scene as $\mathcal{S}$, a text prompt as $\mathcal{T}$, and a keyframe mask $m^{1:N} = \{m^i\}_{i=1}^N$ with $m^i \in \{0,1\}$, where $m^i = 1$ indicates that the $i^{th}$ frame is a keyframe.
 Our goal is to generate a natural motion sequence $x^{1:N} = \{x^i\}_{i=1}^{N}$, where $x^i \in \mathbb{R}^D$, conditioned on different forms of context: (i) \textit{motion inbetweening}, which models $p({x^{1:N}}\mid{m^{1:N}})$; (ii) \textit{scene-aware inbetweening}, which models $p({x^{1:N}}\mid{m^{1:N}}, \mathcal{S})$; (iii) \textit{scene-aware text-conditioned generation}, which models $p({x^{1:N}}\mid {\mathcal{S}, \mathcal{T}})$.

-\textbf{Motion Representation. } We adopt the HML3D~\citep{humanml3d} representation, where each pose $x^i$ is a 263-dimensional vector.
-Following~\citep{conmdi}, we convert the relative root orientation and the relative $x,z$ positions into their global counterparts, which allows us to adapt MDM for motion inbetweening.
+\paragraph{\textbf{Motion Representation. }} We adopt the HML3D~\cite{humanml3d} representation, where each pose $x^i$ is a 263-dimensional vector.
+Following~\cite{conmdi}, we convert the relative root orientation and the relative $x,z$ positions into their global counterparts, which allows us to adapt MDM for motion inbetweening.
+Additional details are provided in the supplementary materials.
+(Suppl.\S~{{3}})

-\textbf{Motion Diffusion Model. } We adopt MDM~\citep{guy2023mdm} as our baseline model, following prior works \citep{loramdm, omnicontrol, karunratanakul2024dno}.
-MDM models text-conditioned motion generation within the DDPM framework \citep{ddpm}, which consists of a forward and backward diffusion processes.
+\paragraph{\textbf{Motion Diffusion Model. }} We adopt MDM~\cite{guy2023mdm} as our baseline model, following prior works~\cite{loramdm, omnicontrol, karunratanakul2024dno, yi2024tesmo}.
+MDM models text-conditioned motion generation within the DDPM framework \cite{ddpm}, which consists of a forward and a backward diffusion process.
 The forward diffusion is formulated as a Markov noising process that produces a sequence $\{x_t\}_{t=0}^T$, where $x_0$ is the clean data and $t$ is the diffusion timestep.
 Each step is defined as $q({x_t}\mid{x_{t-1}}) = \mathcal{N}(x_t; \sqrt{1-\beta_t}\,x_{t-1}, \beta_t \mathbf{I})$, with $\{\beta_t\}_{t=1}^T$ denoting the variance schedule.
 During the backward pass, instead of predicting the noise $\epsilon$, the denoising network is parameterized to directly predict the clean motion $\hat{x}_0 = \mathcal{D}_\theta(x_t, t, \mathcal{T})$.
 The training objective is the simplified $L_2$ reconstruction loss,

 with additional geometric losses applied in the raw motion space.